Stir all ingredients with ice. Strain into a chilled Old Fashioned glass. Garnish with a lemon or orange twist.

 I used to make the fruit salad version in college, muddling the orange and cherry into a mess.
 But it tasted good and it was one of the first drinks that got me stoked on bitters.
 Now I dial the fruit back but will occasionally add some house made cocktail blueberries or cherries to the finished drink.

-A final touch I add is to leave a cocktail stirrer in the glass.
-If you use sugar sometimes it doesn't all dissolve and the customer can stir the drink if they choose to dissolve all of the sugar.
+If using sugar, a nice touch is to leave a cocktail stirrer in the glass.
+Sometimes the sugar doesn't fully dissolve and the customer can stir the drink if they choose to dissolve all of the sugar.

 Knob Creek bourbon, homemade gum syrup, Bitter Truth Aromatic Bitters, a lemon peel and cocktail blueberries.
 7/23/2012